koppen/mentalized/source/_posts/2020-08-06-mysql2-gem-with-mysql-56.markdown

 title: "How to fix a mysql2 gem install problem"
 categories:
 - development
+description: "If you get an 'unknown option '--include' message when installing the mysql2, this might just be the fix."
 ---

 This is one of those posts that's written as my extended memory.
 I ran into an